mhbeals/scissorsandpaste/Individual MD Entries/1819-04-28_Aberdeen Journal_138.md

                         advising them to abandon their trust, alleging that the North West Company were ruined, and to carry the furs to Hudson's Bay ; taking possession of Fort Lake La Pluie, and the property there, and stopping the navigation, &c, &c.
-Upon this being returned a true bill the Attorney General moved the process of the Court against the parties ; and Dr Allen being present, was to be arraigned the following day.
+Upon this being returned a true bill the AttorneyGeneral moved the process of the Court against the parties ; and Dr Allen being present, was to be arraigned the following day.
 Wm Smith v.
 The Earl of SelkirkThis was a civil action brough by Mr Wm Smith against Lord Selkirk for false imprisonment.
-It appeared in evidence that the plaintiff was under sheriff of the Western District, and as such, the bearer of a writ of restitution founded upon a verdict of a special jury at Sandwich, in October 1816, and granted by the Magistrate, ordering the
+It appeared in evidence that the plaintiff was undersheriff of the Western District, and as such, the bearer of a writ of restitution founded upon a verdict of a special jury at Sandwich, in October 1816, and granted by the Magistrate, ordering the